roblaing/erlang-webapp-howto/unit7/README.md

 <a href="https://ninenines.eu/docs/en/gun/2.0/manual/gun.await/">
 gun:await(ConnPid, StreamRef, Timeout, MonitorRef) -> Result</a>

-As with gun:await_up in Step 2, Timeout and MonitorRef can be left out (causing a default timeout of 5 seconds).
+As with gun:await_up in Step 2, Timeout and MonitorRef can be left out (setting a default timeout of 5 seconds).

 ```erlang
   {upgrade, [<<"websocket">>], _Headers} = gun:await(Pid, StreamRef),